AlbertoRodriguezSanz/program_only_run_2/README.md

 - VDD
 - VSS

 When testing only the SPI communications with the absolute encoder, the power supplied by the PICkit4 tool suffices.
 However, connecting the PCAN-USB adapter makes the CAN transceiver draw more current combined with the AksIM-2 encoder than the maximum 50mA.
-A more capable power supply needs to be used instead.
+A more capable power supply needs to be used instead, leaving the PICkit4 tool only for programming the microcontroller.
+During runtime all the connections from the PICkit4 need to be disconnected from the breadboard.

 <p align = "center">
 <img src="https://github.com/AlbertoRodriguezSanz/aksim_2_pic_firmware/assets/95371514/1104a0e5-f70c-4263-bd45-a73b40d29ae9" width = 700>